Existence of dust ion acoustic solitary wave and double layer solution at M = Mc: Introduction

 \section{Introduction}

-In the last few decades dusty plasma attracts the researchers most, not only because of different types of wave propagation in dusty plasma due to their involvement in the study of astrophysical and space environments but also for its great variety of new phenomena associated with waves and instabilities.\cite{Goertz89,Rao90,Shukla92,Verheest92,Barkan95,Pieper96,Mamun96a,Mamun96b,Shukla01} Dusty plasmas essentially consists of fairly massive, charged particulates in addition to electrons and ions in the usual two component plasma.
-Acoustic wave modes in dusty plasma have received a great deal of attention since the last decade.
-Depending on different time scales, there can exists two or more acoustic waves in a typical dusty plasma.
-Dust Acoustic (DA) and Dust Ion-Acoustic (DIA) waves are two such acoustic waves in a plasma containing electrons, ions, and charged dust grains.

-Shukla and Silin \cite{Shukla92} were the first to show that due to the quasi neutrality condition $n_{e0}+n_{d0}Z_{d} = n_{i0}$ and the strong inequality $n_{e0} \ll n_{i0}$ ($n_{e0}$, $n_{i0}$, and $n_{d}$ are, respectively, the number density of electrons, ions, and dust particle, where $Z_{d}$ is the number of electrons residing on the dust grain surface), a dusty plasma (with negatively charged static dust grains) supports low-frequency DIA waves with phase velocity much smaller (larger) than electron (ion) thermal velocity.
-In case of long wavelength limit the dispersion relation of DIA wave is similar to that of IA wave for a plasma with $n_{e0} = n_{i0}$ and $T_{i} \ll T_{e}$, where $T_{i} (T_{e})$ is the average ion (electron) temperature.
-Due to the usual dusty plasma approximations ($n_{e0} \ll n_{i0}$ and $T_{i}\simeq T_{e}$), a dusty plasma cannot support the usual Ion-Acoustic (IA) waves, but the DIA waves of Shukla and Silin \cite{Shukla92} can.
-Thus DIA waves are basically IA waves, modified by the presence of heavy dust particulates.
-The theoretical prediction of Shukla and Silin \cite{Shukla92} was supported by a number of laboratory experiments.\cite{Barkan96,Merlino98,Nakamura01} The linear properties of DIA waves in dusty plasma are now well understood. \cite{Barkan96,Shukla99,Verheest00,Shukla02}
+In astrophysical environments highly (negative/positive) charged micronsize impurities or dust particulates are observed in electron-ion plasmas and such plasmas are found in supernovas, pulsar environments, cluster explosions, active galactic nuclei etc. The presence of dust grains having large masses introduces several new aspects in the properties of the nonlinear waves and coherent structures \cite{Rao90,Shukla92,Verheest92,Barkan96,Mamun96a,Mamun96b,Pieper96,Shukla01,Shukla09a,Shukla99,Shukla03}.
+Depending on different time scales, there can exist two or more acoustic waves in a typical dusty plasma.
+Dust Acoustic (DA) and Dust Ion Acoustic (DIA) waves are two such acoustic waves. \citet{Shukla92} were the first to show that due to the quasi-neutrality condition $ n_{e0} + n_{d0}Z_{d} = n_{i0} $ and the strong inequality $ n_{e0} \ll n_{i0} $ (where $ n_{e0}, n_{i0},$ and $ n_{d0} $ are, respectively, the number density of electrons, ions, and dust particles, and $ Z_{d} $ is the number of electrons residing on the dust grain surface), a dusty plasma (with negatively charged static dust grains) supports low-frequency Dust Ion Acoustic (DIA) waves with phase velocity much smaller (larger) than electron (ion) thermal velocity.
+In the case of a long wavelength limit, the dispersion relation of DIA wave is similar to that of IA wave for a plasma with $ n_{e0} = n_{i0} $ and $ T_{i} \ll T_{e} $, where $ T_{i}(T_{e}) $ is the average ion (electron) temperature.
+Due to the usual dusty plasma approximations ($ n_{e0} \ll n_{i0} $ and $ T_{i} \simeq T_{e} $), a dusty plasma cannot support the usual IA waves, but a dusty plasma can support the DIA waves of \citet{Shukla92}.
+Thus, DIA waves are basically IA waves modified by the presence of heavy dust particulates.
+The theoretical prediction of \citet{Shukla92} was supported by a number of laboratory experiments \cite{Barkan96,Merlino98,Nakamura01}.
+The nonlinear properties of DIA waves in different dusty plasma systems have been investigated by \citet{Bharuthram92} , \citet{Nakamura99} , \citet{Luo99} , \citet{Mamun02a} , \citet{Shukla03} , \citet{Verheest05} , \citet{Sayed08} , \citet{Alinejad10b}, \citet{Baluku10a} , \citet{das12}.